Skip to main content

 Rules about capital gains tax on a second property in Canada are the same as those that apply to any other asset.
 Whether the second property is a vacation house, a home in another location, or an investment property, all that matters (from a tax perspective) is that it isn't considered your primary residence.
 This means that you cannot apply the principal residence exemption (which states that you do not owe capital gains on the profit from the sale of your primary residence) to the sale of a second property.

-The types of income on which you pay capital gains tax in Canada are income from shareholder dividends, income from the sale of stocks or property (except your principal residence), and income from gifts of capital if those gifts produce income.
+The types of income on which you pay capital gains tax in Canada are income from things like the sale of stocks or property (except your principal residence) or gifts of capital if those gifts produce income.
 Income of all of these types is considered taxable to some extent at a given taxpayer’s income tax rate for the year in question.
+There can also be other types of income you may pay tax on, so if you’re unsure it’s best to contact an accountant or tax specialist.

-There is no rule laid out by the Canada Revenue Agency (CRA) about exactly how long you must own your primary residence in order to take advantage of the principal residence exemption, which says that you don’t have to pay capital gains on the profit on your home as long as it is your primary residence.
+While there are some elements that can be open to interpretation, the Canada Revenue Agency (CRA) isn’t fully clear about exactly how long you must own your primary residence in order to take advantage of the principal residence exemption, which says that you don’t have to pay tax on capital gains on the profit on your home as long as it is your primary residence.
 The CRA rules just state you have to “ordinarily inhabit” the place for a “short period of time,” which, lucky for you, seems open to interpretation.
+That being said, even if you live in the property and are in the business of flipping and selling it before 365 days, you won’t be charged capital gains, but it WILL be deemed as business income - and that can be taxable.

 The main way of avoiding paying capital gains tax on inherited property in Canada is to make that property into your primary residence.
 If the home was the primary residence of the person who passed it on to you, then you or the estate will not owe capital gains tax upon your taking possession.
 This is due to the principal residence exemption.
 However, if you then turn around and sell that property, you’ll be liable for capital gains tax on 50% of the gain.